centrifugal/centrifugo/docs/content/transports/index.md

 Having both of these transport means that it's possible to connect to Centrifugo from everywhere.

 Since Centrifugo has its own protocol for client-server communication (for authentication, subscriptions, publishing messages to channels, calling RPC etc) transports above wrapped by our [client libraries](../libraries/client.md).

+Keep in mind that if you are planning to use non-JSON binary data between a client and server then you can only use WebSocket transport.
+See how to achieve binary passing with [protobuf](protobuf.md) format.